azelky/create-react-component/README.md

 rnc MyShinyComponent
 ```

-Your project will now have a new directory at `app/ui/MyShinyComponent` containing three files :
+Your project will now have a new directory at `src/ui/MyShinyComponent` containing three files :

 - `MyShinyComponent.tsx`
-- `my-shiny-component.module.scss`
+- `MyShinyComponent.module.scss`
 - `index.ts`

 These files will be formatted according to your Prettier configuration.